KlishGroup/kg-public-blog-flexible-jekyll/_posts/2015-05-25-automatic-image-optimization.markdown

 In addition to determining the width of the return image we can set specific aspect ratios and let Cloudinary auto-crop content to fit.
-To facilitate this, Klish Group has developed a set of default transforms for popular aspect ratios.
+To facilitate this, **Klish Group has developed a set of default transforms** **for popular aspect ratios**.
 The default transforms make use of Cloudinary’s auto-gravity algorithm with searches for faces or points of interest in the image to focus on.
 Instead of automatically determining the focal point we can also force Cloudinary to use the image center.